mrakgr/The-Spiral-Language/readme.md

 ```
 In layout types, literals and naked types become a part of the bigger type and are tracked at the type level.

 The `packed_stack` layout is just there in case it might be necessary to pass a tuple over to the Cuda side.
-In most cases it makes more sense to use the default and pass them as individual arguments though.
+In most cases though, it makes more sense to use the default (non)layout and pass them as individual arguments.

 `heapm` layout is useful for mutably updating individual fields of a heap allocated module.

-`stack` and `heap` are there in order to allow finer control of the boxed representations of modules and functions.
-Also without `heap` it would be impossible to heap allocate modules for example.
+Layout types are there in order to allow finer control of the boxed representations of modules and functions.
+Without `heap` it would be impossible to heap allocate modules directly for example.

+#### Macros

+Modules are beautiful and elegant part of Spiral.
+Macros are definitely ugly, but they are the only way for Spiral to interop with other languages' libraries and are as such indispensable.

+In Spiral they have the interesting property of also acting as types.

+...